vercel/next.js/examples/with-facebook-pixel-advanced/README.md

 ## Example app using Facebook Pixel

 This example shows how to use Next.js along with Facebook Pixel.
 A [custom `App`](https://nextjs.org/docs/advanced-features/custom-app) is used to track route changes and send page views to Facebook Pixel.
-This example uses [react-facebook-pixel](https://www.npmjs.com/package/react-facebook-pixel).
+A custom [\_document](https://nextjs.org/docs/advanced-features/custom-document) is used to inject [base code](https://developers.facebook.com/docs/facebook-pixel/implementation/?locale=en_US) and track pageviews and [event](https://developers.facebook.com/docs/facebook-pixel/advanced/).

 ## Deploy your own